Orange066/EndmemberNet/README.md

 ### 1. Prepare the datasets

-You can download our preprocessed  training, validation, testing datas from [the Zenodo repository](https://doi.org/10.5281/zenodo.13622692) and extract it into the `detection/` folder.
+You can download our preprocessed  training, validation, testing datas from the [Zenodo repository](https://doi.org/10.5281/zenodo.13622692) or [Hugging Face](https://huggingface.co/datasets/Orange066/Unmixing_TrainValTestData)and extract it into the `detection/` folder.
 The data path should be structured as follows:

 ```
 detection/